-1) Press the F1 key to select A and then DC appears on the screen.
+1) Press the A key and then DC appears on the screen.
 The unit on the main reading screen is mA,and mA will display on the bottom of the screen, press F2 to switch the measurement between mA and 10A.
 600mA is acquiescently.

-2) Press the F2 key once and AC will display on the bottom of the screen.
+2) Press the F1 key once and AC will display on the bottom of the screen.